Killing Eve soundtrack – all the songs and music in season 3 - TheNewsTrace

 Killing Eve season 3, episode 2 songs

-Watch this area – we’ll hold this text up to date all through Killing Eve season 3!
+Watch this area – we’ll preserve this text up to date all through Killing Eve season 3!

 Killing Eve continues with new episodes on Mondays at 6am on BBC iPlayer, and a broadcast on Sundays at 9pm on BBC One.
 Try what else is on with our TV Information.